whatdogdoin/shifts/README.md

    Go to credentials and create credentials, with authorized redirect URIs as http://localhost:57053/.  localhost means it is running only on your computer, this is not sending information anywhere else
    Save and download the .json file and rename it to credentials.json

-3. Put script.py and credentials.json in their own folder, shouldn't really matter where.
+3. Put script.exe and credentials.json in their own folder, shouldn't really matter where.
-4. BEFORE RUNNING MAKE SURE YOU OPEN script.py AND EDIT LINE 138 AND REPLACE example@group.calendar.com WITH YOUR ACTUAL CALENDAR ID
-5. Open Command Prompt or Powershell and run either "script.py" or if that does not work "python script.py"
+4. run script.exe and watch your calendars populate with your shifts